Illidan Stormrage

 Illidan Stormrage is a fictional character who appears in the Warcraft series of video games by Blizzard Entertainment.

 Born a night elf and sorcerer, his pursuit of power led him to commit several horrific acts against his own people, which earned him the nickname "the Betrayer" and to become the first Demon Hunter.
-Self-proclaimed the Lord of Outland, he also defected to the Burning Legion and became a partial demon himself.
+Self-proclaimed the Lord of Outland, he joined the Burning Legion and became a partial demon himself as part of a plan to destroy the Legion from within.
 Illidan also appears as a playable character in the crossover multiplayer online battle arena game Heroes of the Storm.
 The character is one of the most notable and popular in the Warcraft franchise and has received positive critical reception from video game players.
 Illidan was voiced by Matthew Yang King in Warcraft III: Reign of Chaos and its expansion The Frozen Throne, and by Liam O'Brien since World of Warcraft: The Burning Crusade.

 Development

 In an interview with Warcraft developers Scott Mercer and Greg Street, Mercer mentioned that "we realized [...]
 Illidan had appeared many times in the concept art and the other material surrounding the expansion, but very few players ever actually saw him in the game itself.
 To most heroes, Illidan was a bit like Sauron from The Lord of the Rings; he was an omnipresent evil that they would hear about, but never actually meet in a face-to-face confrontation."
 This resulted in the developers putting in more effort to ensure that players experience "more personal connection[s]" with characters such as Illidan.